 - In one bowl mix the beer and the flour to make a thin batter (about the thickness of cream, give or take a few degrees of density).
 In another bowl mix all of the other ingredients well.

-- Carefully put about 1 heaped tsp (or, you know, whatever the mix is divided by 6) into the center of each of the zucchini blossoms.
+- Carefully put about 1 heaped teaspoon (or, you know, whatever the mix is divided by 6) into the center of each of the zucchini blossoms.
 My preference is to use my fingers over a spoon so I can push the mix deep into the flower.
 Twist the top of the blossom to seal (the world won't end if it's not perfectly sealed).

 - Lightly drag each flower through the batter, coating all external surfaces, and place a few at a time into the hot oil (don't over crowd).
 Fry for a minute or two, turned over if necessary to fry both sides.